opnfv/functest/docs/userguide/runfunctest.rst

  * Feature projects (promise, vIMS)
  * Rally (benchmark scenario)

-At the end of an automated execution, everything is cleaned.
+As explained before, at the end of an automated execution, the OpenStack resources might be potentially removed.
-Before running Functest, a snapshot of the OpenStack configuration (users, tenants, networks, ....) is performed.
-After Functest, a clean mechanism is launched to delete everything that would not have been properly deleted in order to restitute the system as it was prior to the tests.